-When your spouse makes and controls all the money in a marriage, it can be overwhelming to realize you are without the financial resources to get the legal representation you need.
+When your spouse makes and controls all the money in a marriage, realizing you lack the financial resources to get the necessary legal representation can be overwhelming.
 In this podcast episode, Jake Gilbreath and Brian Walters answer some of their clients’ most frequently asked questions regarding finances in a divorce and what happens in a temporary orders hearing in Texas.

 Your hosts have earned a reputation as fierce and effective advocates inside and outside of the courtroom.
 Both partners are experienced trial attorneys who have been board certified in family law by the Texas Board of Legal Specialization.